 The name African daisy can refer to any of several plants from southern Africa, and identities are often confused, even by many seed companies and nurseries.
 Arctotis species have lobed leaves that are rough, hairy, or woolly; their blossoms usually sport a contrasting ring of color around a central eye.
 Dimorphotheca species have smooth green foliage; their ringless flowers either are white or fall into the yellow-salmon-orange range.
 Woody, shrubby, white, yellow, or purple African daisies and the trailing types used as ground cover belong to the genus Osteospermum.

 Seedlings begin blooming about 3 months after germination.
 They are grown as summer annuals in most of the South but may be used for winter color in Florida and South Texas.
 The blossoms make good cut flowers, even though they close at night.
 Plants reseed readily.

-A. acaulis.
-Perennial.
-Spreading clumps of velvety gray leaves to 1 ft. high are topped by yellow, 3-in.-wide flowers with purplish black centers.
+- Spreading clumps of velvety gray leaves to 1 feet high are topped by yellow, 3 inches-wide flowers with purplish black centers.

-- Bushy growth to 2 ft. tall and 1 ft. wide, with gray-green, slightly hairy leaves; white, 3-in.-wide daisies with a yellow ring surrounding a deep blue eye.
+- Bushy growth to 2 feet tall and 1 feet wide, with gray-green, slightly hairy leaves; white, 3 inches-wide daisies with a yellow ring surrounding a deep blue eye.

-A. venusta.
-Bushy growth to 2 ft. tall and 112 ft. wide, with slightly hairy, gray-green leaves.
-Silvery blue, 3-in.-wide daisies have a yellow ring surrounding a deep blue eye.
-Tolerates poor, sandy soil.
+- Bushy growth to 2 feet tall and 112 feet wide, with slightly hairy, gray-green leaves.